 (b) to do any act in respect of a society that is or was registered under the Financial Institutions Code or the Friendly Societies Code that AFIC considers necessary or expedient to do for any of the purposes for which it continues in existence; and

-(c) to do any act that it is authorized to do under this Act.
+(c) to do any act that it is authorised to do under this Act.

-26. AFIC’s powers may be delegated
+26. Delegation by AFIC

 (1) AFIC’s board may delegate AFIC’s powers to an appropriately qualified employee of AFIC.

 (2) In subsection (1) —